cckc18/test_repo/README.md

 ## Instruction for generating EDA data

 Generate processed data per SHA/brick:

 -run the python script 'main.py', use '-h' to see detailed options

 -data_raw_csv folder stores raw data in CSV format

 -data_processed folder contains output files

 -data_input folder contains input files from which one can modify the input\

 a) COLUMN_NAMES: rename feature names in output files\

 b) FACTORS_EXCLUDED: exclude features in all output files\

 c) FACTORS FOR MODEL: edit features to be included as the model input\

 -run jupyter notebook 'Maps.ipynb' to generate Voronoi maps

-## Instruction for generating EDA data

-Generate processed data per SHA/brick:

--run the python script 'main.py', use '-h' to see detailed options

--data_raw_csv folder stores raw data in CSV format

--data_processed folder contains output files

--data_input folder contains input files from which one can modify the input\
-a) COLUMN_NAMES: rename feature names in output files\
-b) FACTORS_EXCLUDED: exclude features in all output files\
-c) FACTORS FOR MODEL: edit features to be included as the model input\

--run jupyter notebook 'Maps.ipynb' to generate Voronoi maps